 Address: University of Iowa Museum of Natural History, 11 Macbride Hall, The University of Iowa, Iowa City IA 52242

-- William and Eleanor Hageboeck Hall of Birds;”Taking Flight: The World of Birds” is an exhibit of birdlife, evolution, and ecology.
-You’ll find close to every species recorded as residents or season residents to Iowa and more than 1,000 on display.
+- William and Eleanor Hageboeck Hall of Birds: “Taking Flight: The World of Birds” exhibits birdlife, evolution, and ecology.
+Nearly every species is recorded as a resident or season resident to Iowa, and more than 1,000 are displayed.
 Don’t miss the life-sized Wandering Albatross model with an illuminated skeleton!

-- Biosphere Discovery Hub; The hub explores Iowa from ancient rock drawings through 10,000 years of changing landscape and how the traces of human beings affects the environment.
+- Biosphere Discovery Hub: The hub explores Iowa from ancient rock drawings through 10,000 years of changing landscape and how the traces of human beings affect the environment.

-- Laysan Island Cyclorama; At a century old, the cyclorama shows a 360-degree view of Laysan, a Hawaiian atoll and bird sanctuary that was home to 8 million birds of 22 species in 1.5 square miles.
+- Laysan Island Cyclorama: At a century old, the cyclorama shows a 360-degree view of Laysan, a Hawaiian atoll and bird sanctuary home to 8 million birds of 22 species in 1.5 square miles.

 Finally, for great interactive stuff in Iowa City to do, guests can enjoy Art & Write Nights, Tree Tours, speakers, and Game Nights.

 Admission to the museum is free, but donations are appreciated.
-You can’t park at the museum, but you can find lots in downtown Iowa City or the east campus.
+You can’t park at the museum but can find lots in downtown Iowa City or the east campus.
 The cost to park ranges from $0.75 to $1.50 per hour.

 Street parking in downtown Iowa City is metered and is limited to no more than two hours.
-You can park on the street for free in central downtown Iowa City, but spots are hard to find.
+You can park on the street in central downtown Iowa City for free, but spots are hard to find.